-Born in Calella (Maresme), he began his apprenticeship in music in a self-taught way, above all thanks to the great voices of Frank Sinatra, Tonny Bennett, Nat ‘King’ Cole, Ella Fitzgerald…, and the great orchestras of the time: Duke Ellington, Count Basie, Nelson Riddle and Don Costa.
+Born in Calella (Maresme), he began his musical career as an autodidact, mainly thanks to listening to the greats, such as Frank Sinatra, Tony Bennett, Nat ‘King’ Cole, Ella Fitzgerald and Mel Tormé, and to the great orchestras: Duke Ellington, Count Basie, Nelson Riddle, Don Costa…

-With the arrival of rock, pop, the Beatles, folk, R&B, soul and funk, the doors are open to a different way of singing, which he assumes to have created.
-This allows him to make a living from music, being part of different commercial and eclectic groups, for a few years.
-He also promotes another facet of singer-songwriter, with which he tried his luck, reaching the conclusion that he needed to improve his academic training for which decided to start a university career linked to his other passion, fiction and cinema.
-It was then that he studied Audiovisual Communication at the Universitat Pompeu Fabra, graduating in 1999.
-During these years, he also studied at the New York Film Academy (NYFA) in the United States, among other workshops and seminars on the subject of screenwriting and filmmaking.
+Later, he found rock, pop, the music of the Beatles, folk, R&B, soul and funk particularly appealing, which for several years led him to work with various eclectic groups, as well as working in advertising.
+He began to feel the need to improve his basic academic training and decided to start a university degree linked to his other passion, narrative fiction and cinema.
+He went on to study Audiovisual Communication at the Universitat Pompeu Fabra, graduating in 1999.
+He also studied at the New York Film Academy (NYFA) in the United States, and has attended various workshops and seminars on screenwriting and film directing.

 Want to know more?
 Subscribe to our newsletter!Contact